direct to content

 Status

 The wreck of the Vis was found near present-day Greenpoint in Cape Town.
-At the site where the ship was lost, they have put up a commemorative plaque with information about the wreck.
+At the site where the ship was lost, there is a commemorative plaque with information about the wreck.
 The ship carried specie, granite blocks and many large cast-iron cannons.
-However, no archaeological report has been written on the research of the wreck.
-It is said that large granite blocks and some cannons are still present on site and that only coins, bronze swivel guns and small cannons were salvaged from the site in modern times by divers approximately 50 years ago.
+However, no thorough archaeological investigation of the ship has been undertaken on account of the dynamic conditions where the ship wrecked.

 Some of the items were auctioned by Stephan Welz & Co, auctioneers of decorative and fine arts in 2008 and 2009.
 An example is Lot no. 887, a small stoneware jar.
 Another example is that of a bronze cannon, Lot no. 448.